kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 ### Setup Wi-Fi

-1. Install EspTouch for [iOS](https://apps.apple.com/app/espressif-esptouch/id1071176700) or [Android](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) to your smartphone
+1. Install EspTouch for [iOS](https://apps.apple.com/app/espressif-esptouch/id1071176700) or [Android](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) (choose the `esptouch-v2.0.0.apk`) to your smartphone
 2. Connect your smartphone to the Wi-Fi router
 3. Open your EspTouch app
 4. Input the router’s password on the EspTouch app